What is EditorConfig and how does JetBrains Rider extend it?

-JetBrains Rider understands standard EditorConfig properties, most of Roslyn EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting rules - in fact, there are properties for each preference available in the JetBrains Rider options dialog.
-This means that you can maintain the entire configuration of formatting rules in EditorConfig files.
-Below is an example of .editorconfig settings supported by JetBrains Rider:
+JetBrains Rider understands standard EditorConfig properties, most frequently used .NET-coding-convention EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting, syntax, and code inspection rules — in fact, each code style preference that you can configure in the JetBrains Rider settings dialog has ist own EditorConfig property.
+This means that you can maintain the entire configuration of code style and inspection rules in EditorConfig files.
+Below is an example of EditorConfig properties supported by JetBrains Rider:

 EditorConfig in your solution

-By default, EditorConfig styles are enabled and they will override formatting preferences defined in JetBrains Rider options.
-If you want JetBrains Rider to ignore EditorConfig styles, clear the corresponding check box on thepage of JetBrains Rider settings (Ctrl+Alt+S).
+By default, EditorConfig properties are enabled for code formatting styles and code syntax styles, and disabled for code inspection severity levels; they will override preferences defined in JetBrains Rider settings.
+If you want JetBrains Rider to ignore EditorConfig styles for code formatting and code syntax, clear the corresponding checkbox on the page of JetBrains Rider settings.

 When EditorConfig support is enabled and there are .editorconfig files that affect the current file, JetBrains Rider will help you understand which EditorConfig styles are applied and where these settings come from:

-- On JetBrains Rider formatting options pages, you will see a yellow warning if at least one preference on a page is overridden by EditorConfig styles for the current file, each overridden preference will also be highlighted with yellow.
+- On JetBrains Rider code style and formatting options pages, you will see a yellow warning if at least one preference on the page is overridden by EditorConfig styles for the current file, each overridden preference will also be highlighted with yellow.
 For example: